gautampanday/frontend-interview-question/README.md

 * The let keyword rebinds the value of i for each iteration */

-[11/03, 12:59] Gautam: What is the difference between HTTP and HTTPS
+# What is the difference between HTTP and HTTPS

 HTTP is unsecured while HTTPS is secured.
 HTTP sends data over port 80 while HTTPS uses port 443.